Content reuse with Markdown snippets is supported from version 1.0.0-beta.103.

 - The names of your snippet files must start with an underscore (for example,

 - "Nested" snippets and cyclical file references are not supported.
-A Markdown snippet cannot contain a reference to another snippet or a link to any other file in your developer portal project.
+A Markdown snippet cannot contain a reference to another snippet.

 - If a snippet contains headings, they are included as-is, regardless of any existing heading order in the target page.
 This means that an H1 heading in a snippet won't be transformed into an H2 if the target page already has an H1 preceding it.